 Linderhof Palace is a miniature Versailles in the foothills of the Alps in the German Bavaria.
-In a magnificent garden setting, Linderhof is sometimes missed by tourists rushing passed to its big brother, Neuschwanstein Castle, down the road.
+In a magnificent garden setting, Linderhof is sometimes missed by tourists rushing past to its big brother, Neuschwanstein Castle, down the road.
 You shouldn’t make the same mistake.

 Our first proper visit to Linderhof Palace took place on a beautiful autumn day in September.
 The first time we tried to visit in summer, our plans were rudely interrupted when C accidentally put petrol (gas) in our diesel car.
 The palace is about 90 km from our home in Tyrol, Austria and a perfect day trip destination.
 This is what we learned from our visit.